This post was last Updated on by Himanshu Tyagi to reflect the accuracy and up-to-date information on the page.

 Coding for kids is becoming increasingly popular.
 Many parents have started to see coding as a new literacy that will be as relevant in the future job market as math and science.

-However, the best thing that you can do as a parent is to make sure that coding is enjoyable for your kids.
+However, the best thing you can do as a parent is to ensure that coding is enjoyable for your kids.
 Coding for kids does not need to be a tedious activity.

-Yes, it demands patience and persistence, but if you make the kids understand that the payout is a project, game, or app that they would be interested in, they will give it their best shot.
+Yes, it demands patience and persistence, but if the kids understand that the payout is a project, game, or app they would be interested in, they will give it their best shot.